hungcq/knowledge-repo/information-technology/software-engineering-at-google/1-software-engineering.md

 ### Scale & efficiency
 - Everything your org relies upon to produce & maintain code (do repeatedly) should be scalable in terms of overall cost & resources consumption (eg human, compute resources of dev, codebase)
-- SE is team effort: need to be able to scale both projects & org
+- SE is a team effort: need to be able to scale both projects & org
 - Examples of policies that don't scale:
   - Dev branch: merge overhead
   - Forcing users to do deprecation
   - -> Should update in-place or migrate the users -> make use of expertise
 - Take adv of scale:
   - Automation
-  - Consolidation/consistency -> low level changes have limited problem scope
+  - Consolidation/consistency -> low-level changes have limited problem scope
   - Expertise
   - Find problems earlier in the dev workflow to reduce cost
 ### Tradeoffs & costs